EpistasisLab/tpot/docs/sources/contributing.md

 * Similarly add a line to print the version of the library to [.travis_test.sh](https://github.com/rhiever/tpot/blob/master/ci/.travis_test.sh#L17)

+## Updating the documentation

+We use [mkdocs](http://www.mkdocs.org/) to manage our [documentation](http://rhiever.github.io/tpot/).
+This allows us to write the docs in Markdown and compile them to HTML as needed.
+Below are a few useful commands to know when updating the documentation.
+Make sure that you are running them in the base documentation directory, `docs`.

+* `mkdocs serve`: Hosts of a local version of the documentation that you can access at the provided URL.
+The local version will update automatically as you save changes to the documentation.

+* `mkdocs build --clean`: Creates a fresh build of the documentation in HTML.
+Always run this before deploying the documentation to GitHub.

+* `mkdocs gh-deploy`: Deploys the documentation to GitHub.
+If you're deploying on your fork of TPOT, the online documentation should be accessible at `http://<YOUR GITHUB USERNAME>.github.io/tpot/`.
+Generally, you shouldn't need to run this command because you can view your changes with `mkdocs serve`.

 ## After submitting your pull request

 After submitting your pull request, [Travis-CI](https://travis-ci.com/) will automatically run unit tests on your changes and make sure that your updated code builds and runs on Python 2 and 3.
 We also use services that automatically check code quality and test coverage.